jdngo/jdngo/README.md

 ### Hi there 👋

-My name is Jonathan Ngo.
-I'm a data scientist at Cisco in San Jose, CA. Prior to Cisco, I was a student at UC Davis, where I completed a BS and MS in statistics.
+My name is Jonathan Ngo and I'm a data scientist at Cisco.
+Prior to Cisco, I was a student at UC Davis where I completed a BS and MS in statistics.

 [Test Link (redirects to this page)](http://www.github.com/jdngo)